threedle/DAWand-Blender/README.md

-# DA Wand for Blender v0.3
+# DA Wand for Blender v0.4

 ### What's New
- - Added new 'overwrite' and 'extension' modes
+ - Added new options for unwrapping uvs
- - Added Slim / Blender unwrap UV settings
- - Install should be better BUT reload isn't working anymore, so you must restart Blender if you want to change any code

 ### Installation
 Two ways to install